The Orlik-Solomon model for hypersurface arrangements: Introduction

 \subsection{Logarithmic forms and mixed Hodge theory}

-Our approach to proving Theorem \ref{intromaintheorem} follows Deligne's proof of the case of normal crossing divisors, hence makes extensive use of logarithmic forms and the formalism of mixed Hodge structures.\\ Let $X$ be a smooth projective variety and $L=L_1\cup\cdots\cup L_l$ a hypersurface arrangement in $X$.
-The first task is to define a complex of sheaves on $X$, denoted by $\Omega^\bullet_{\langle X,L\rangle}$, of meromorphic forms on $X$ with logarithmic poles along $L$.
-In local coordinates where each $L_i$ is defined by a linear equation $f_i=0$, a section of $\Omega^\bullet_{\langle X,L\rangle}$ is a meromorphic differential form on $X$ which is a linear combination over $\C$ of forms of the type
+We now discuss the proof of Theorem \ref{intromaintheorem}.
+Our approach follows Deligne's proof of the case of normal crossing divisors, hence makes extensive use of logarithmic forms and the formalism of mixed Hodge structures.\\ Let~$X$ be a smooth projective variety and~$L=L_1\cup\cdots\cup L_l$ be a hypersurface arrangement in~$X$.
+The first task is to define a complex of sheaves on~$X$, denoted by~$\Omega^\bullet_{\langle X,L\rangle}$, of meromorphic forms on~$X$ with logarithmic poles along~$L$.
+In local coordinates where each~$L_i$ is defined by a linear equation~$f_i=0$, a section of~$\Omega^\bullet_{\langle X,L\rangle}$ is a meromorphic differential form on~$X$ which is a linear combination over~$\C$ of forms of the type

-with $\eta$ a holomorphic form and $1\leq i_1< \cdots< i_s\leq l$.
-It has to be noted that the complex $\Omega^\bullet_{\langle X,L\rangle}$ is in general a strict subcomplex of the complex $\Omega^\bullet_X(\log L)$ introduced by Saito (\cite{saitologarithmic}), even though the two complexes coincide in the case of a normal crossing divisor.\\
+with~$\eta$ a holomorphic form and~$1\leq i_1< \cdots< i_s\leq l$.
+It has to be noted that the complex~$\Omega^\bullet_{\langle X,L\rangle}$ is in general a strict subcomplex of the complex~$\Omega^\bullet_X(\log L)$ introduced by Saito~\cite{saitologarithmic}, even though the two complexes coincide in the case of a normal crossing divisor.\\

-The main point of the complex $\Omega^\bullet_{\langle X,L\rangle}$ is that it computes the cohomology of the complement $X\setminus L$.
-More precisely, if we denote by $j:X\setminus L\hookrightarrow X$ the open immersion of the complement of $L$ inside $X$, we prove the following theorem (Theorem \ref{qisglobal}):
+The main point of the complex~$\Omega^\bullet_{\langle X,L\rangle}$ is that it computes the cohomology of the complement~$X\setminus L$.
+More precisely, if we denote by~$j:X\setminus L\hookrightarrow X$ the open immersion of the complement of~$L$ inside~$X$, we prove the following theorem (Theorem \ref{qisglobal}).

-\begin{thm} The inclusion $\Omega^\bullet_{\langle X,L\rangle}\hookrightarrow j_*\Omega^\bullet_{X\setminus L}$ is a quasi-isomorphism, and hence induces isomorphisms
+\begin{thm} The inclusion~$\Omega^\bullet_{\langle X,L\rangle}\hookrightarrow j_*\Omega^\bullet_{X\setminus L}$ is a quasi-isomorphism, and hence induces isomorphisms

 \end{thm}